fusion5/x86-64-linux-cpu-trap-flag/README.md

 +++ exited with 0 +++
 ```

-This shows first the `rt_sigaction` call that installs the handler; then follows
+The `strace` output shows first the `rt_sigaction` call that installs the handler;
-a series of SIGTRAP calls and their handler (to return from the handler,
+then there follow a series of SIGTRAP calls and their handler (to return from the
-`rt_sigreturn` must be called).
+handler, `rt_sigreturn` is called).

+## Conclusion

+The code shows how to achieve TRAP signal handling under Linux in Assembly code.
+This is done by piggy-backing on C code which is easier to debug.

 ## References